 Membership: Has eight (8) voting members, with each county commissioner having one appointment each to ensure geographic representation.
 The other three (3) members are nominated by the towns of Goldston, Pittsboro and Siler City, but are approved by the full Board of Commissioners.

 VII.
 TRANSPORTATION ADVISORY COMMITTEE

-Mission: The Transportation Advisory Committee was established to advise and inform the Board of County Commissioners and to serve as a venue for public discourse on all matters related to transportation.
+Mission: Identifies and studies issues and makes recommendations to the Board of Commissioners, and serve as a venue for public discourse, on transportation and related issues.